Configure ZTNA with on-premises resources and a Windows virtual machine

 3. Verify the details displayed for the certificate.

-4. If you are using a certificate with multiple domains/subdomains or a wildcard certificate, in the Domain field, select the relevant domain for your application’s URL, and in the Suffix field (if active – only for wildcard certificates), enter the subdomain.
+4. If you are using a certificate with multiple domains/subdomains or a wildcard certificate, in the Domain field, select the relevant domain for your resource’s URL, and in the Suffix field (if active – only for wildcard certificates), enter the subdomain.

 For example, in the BIND server, enter the following record: